wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/1-why-power-bi.md

 ## Export data

 In addition to showing the data that is used to create a visual, you can also export that data and view it in Microsoft Excel.
-When you export to Excel, you’re creating a separate document, a spreadsheet that is not part of Power BI.
+When you export to Excel, you’re creating a separate document, a spreadsheet that isn't part of Power BI.
 Any changes that you make in the Excel file won’t impact the data in Power BI.
 Whether you want to take a closer look at the data, or you want to use the data in another application or for another purpose, Power BI gives you that flexibility.

 ![Image of exploring data to Excel](../media/1-1/power-bi-export-excel.png)

-Exporting isn’t limited to individual visuals; you can export entire reports to PowerPoint or PDF for even more ways of sharing with your colleagues.
+Exporting isn’t limited to individual visuals; you can export entire reports to PowerPoint or PDF to share with your colleagues.

 ![Image of exploring reports to PowerPoint](../media/1-1/power-bi-powerpoint.png)